Author: St. Elizabeth Healthcare

 Read More

 Women are notoriously inattentive to their own health needs.
-With other time-consuming responsibilties such as heading to work, volunteering over the weekend, traveling and taking care of kids, their well-being is often a low priority on the totem pole.
+With other time-consuming responsibilities such as heading to work, volunteering over the weekend, traveling and taking care of kids, their well-being is often a low priority on the totem pole.
 We get that, but that’s why these reminders, courtesy of Dr. Aleah Gibson with St. Elizabeth Physicians, are doubly important.
 When do you need a pap smear?
 And, at what age do you need to begin yearly mammograms?
-Gibson explains these important dates and more in the video below: If this video helped jog your memory and you are…
+Gibson explains these important dates and more in the video below: If this video helped jog your memory and you are overdue for…

 Read More